Saad888/AutoSynthesis/README.md

 ---
 ## 5. F.A.Q.
-**1. The app isn't sending inputs into the game**
+**1. The app isn't sending inputs into the game.**

-FAQ:
+- If the game limits FPS when running in the background, this might cause some inputs to get neglected, so ensure to turn that setting off in game.
+- Its possible the app will need to be launched in Admin mode.
+This cannot be done with the way the app is currently deployed, if that becomes the case I'll be releasing future updates with a different deployment method that allows for the app to run independatly.

+**2. Does the game need to be in focus?**
-- No controller or mouse inputs, only keyboard
+- No

-- Focus on game is not required
-- Lower FPS may cause input issues
+**2. Can I use mouse or controller inputs?**
+- No, this app only works with Keyboard inputs.

+**3. Where can I find the application files?**
+- Under AppFiles:
+- C:\Users\<user>\AppData\Local\Apps\2.0
+- Due to the nature of OneClick deployment the installation location is a bit obscure, but the files will be within this folder.